Customer Retention: How Valuable Are Your Current Customers?

 Customers have so many options to choose from when it comes to the latest outdoor gear or outdoor services.
 Several things factor into why a customer chooses one company over the other:

 - Price: Many companies say they don’t want price-conscious customers and instead, value-based customers.
-And that’s great!
 Keep reading because delighting customers adds value to your product or service.
 But no matter how valuable your product or service is, the price is top-of-mind for customers.

 - User experience: If customers can’t easily book a room online at your rustic cabin in the woods, you might lose them as a lead.
 If your online store for fly fishing rods takes forever to load, your prospect will look elsewhere.
-Creating an easy online experience for prospects can turn them into customers.
+Creating new online experiences for returning customers will maintain or increase your customer retention rate.

 - Communication: When communication is clear, transparent, and two-way, customers are more apt to come back.
 Communication is more than when you’re talking to a client on the phone.
 It’s being honest and factual in blogs.
 Clear directions in an email.
 And fast replies to Facebook messages.